 The company's financial accounting records and bookkeeping, as well as the administration of the Board and management, are reviewed and audited by the company's auditor.
-At the Annual General Meeting on April 27, 2018, the registered auditing firm Ernst & Young AB was elected as auditor for the period until the Annual General Meeting 2019.
+At the Annual General Meeting on 29 April 2019, the registered auditing firm Ernst & Young AB was elected as auditor for the period until the Annual General Meeting 2020.
 The authorized auditor, Ingemar Rindstig, has been appointed as the chief auditor.
 The auditor's task is to examine the company's and the Group's annual accounts and accounts, as well as the Board's and the CEO's management of the company and the Group.

 The auditor must report to the Audit Committee on significant errors in the accounting area and in the event of suspicions of irregularities.
 The auditor must report to the company's Board of directors at least one to two times a year, normally in conjunction with the annual report, about their observations during the audit of the company and its assessment of the company's internal control.
 The auditor also participates at the Annual General Meeting to present the audit report that describes the audit work and observations made.
-In addition to the audit assignment, Ernst & Young was hired for additional services in 2018, primarily tax and accounting issues, but also issues related to the issue of shares.
+In addition to the audit assignment, Ernst & Young was hired for additional services in 2019, primarily accounting matters, but also matters related to the issue of shares and listing on Nasdaq Stockholm Large Cap.
 Such services have always and only been provided to the extent that is consistent with the rules of the Auditing Act and FAR's professional ethics rules regarding the auditor's impartiality and independence.